fleximus/vdns/README.md

 ## Usage

-To use `vdns` in order to run queries, you need to specify the resolver's IP address, here in our example we make use of Cloudflare's public 1.1.1.1 resolver.
+To use `vdns` in order to run queries, you need to specify the resolver's IP address.
+Here in our example we make use of Cloudflare's public 1.1.1.1 resolver.

 ```v
 import fleximus.vdns